- The mind is the brain’s internal model of the body and environment. It is a physically encoded web of representations—a correlational map.

 Also Ginsburg and Jablonka.

 Ogas and Gaddam summarize Grossberg's conclusion that the specific physical activity that generates conscious experience is resonance.
-Resonance occurs within a module when a prediction matches the facts on the ground: when a bottom-up sensory stimulus (the facts) matches a top-down stored representation (the prediction).
+Resonance occurs within a module (the different types of modules are listed below) when a prediction matches the facts on the ground: when a bottom-up sensory stimulus (the facts) matches a top-down stored representation (the prediction).
 Resonance is the physical instantiation of subjective awareness.

 Each consciousness-generating module produces its own distinctive form of subjective experience, or qualia: Grossberg has provided unifying explanations of different kinds of conscious experiences using six different kinds of resonances that he summarizes in Table 1.4 (p.42) of Conscious Mind, Resonant Brain: How Each Brain Makes a Mind: